 Te Pou offices are open across the country.
 However, we encourage you to contact our team by email or phone in the first instance - see our staff contact page for details.
 Stay safe everyone.

-The need to provide both support and services that are trauma-informed is not new and many services are actively working towards this.
-This means that we need to continue shifting our lens to understanding more about what has happened to a person rather than a focus on what’s wrong with a person.
+The need to provide both support and services that are trauma informed is not new and many services are actively working towards this.
+This means that we need to continue shifting our lens to understanding more about what has happened to a person and their whānau rather than a focus on what’s wrong with a person.

-Developing trauma-informed approaches is not unique to mental health and addiction services.
+Developing trauma informed approaches is not unique to mental health and addiction services.
 People who have experienced trauma may be engaged with a range of services such as health, education, justice, mental health, addiction or social services.
 Therefore, our approach needs to be part of broader public health strategy.

 People have different responses to trauma and we need to be aware of the event, the experience by a person or a population and the effects of the event.
-A trauma-informed approach recognises and understands trauma can negatively affect whānau, groups, organisations and communities, as well as individuals.
+A trauma informed approach recognises and understands trauma can negatively affect whānau, groups, organisations and communities, as well as individuals.

 In New Zealand the impacts of colonisation on the wellbeing of Māori people, the impact of historical trauma events and their contribution to negative health disparities experienced by many whānau (extended family), hapū (sub-tribes), and iwi (tribes) need to be considered in any trauma-informed approach.

 People providing services may have experienced trauma in their personal and or professional lives which may impact on their health and wellbeing.
-Worker wellbeing is an important component of a trauma-informed approach.
+Worker wellbeing is an important component of a trauma informed approach.

-If you have any queries about trauma-informed care, please contact Emma Wood.
+If you have any queries about trauma informed care, please contact Emma Wood.